thomashefele/ExVivoOrganDataCapture/README.md

 ![GUI Main](https://user-images.githubusercontent.com/116929892/220244767-1b087a14-031e-4603-9dd4-3252978b9c21.png)

-To use, simply select an option and enter the UNOS ID (or another identifier) into the app.
-There are three options from which to choose:
+To use, simply select an option, enter the UNOS ID (or another identifier), and choose if the trial is a control or experimental.
+There are four options from which to choose:
-- Donor Information Upload
+- Donor information upload
-- Blood Gas Data Upload
+- Perfusate data and medications
-- Sensor Data Collection
+- Sensor data collection
+- Samples

 Due to the runtime complexity of each individual option, the app is designed to run only one feature at a time.
-Want to choose a different option or entered the wrong ID?
+Want to choose a different option?
 Simply click "Restart"!
+The app will save the UNOS ID so you can choose a new task without the redundancy of having to enter the UNOS ID each time.

 Donor Information Upload: